emilsw/ew/cv.md

   * Product page improvements for another e-commerce store: made products more compelling by emphasising that they are made of limited supply materials and offer lifetime warranty.
 Ecommerce conversion rate increased by 28%

-  * Funnel improvements (user flow) for a web subscription service: was getting majority of their traffic from specific landing pages - visitors who landed on those pages had to go to another page to sign up (which lead to a lot of drop-offs in between) - we tested a signup form on the initial landing pages (so the visitors can sign up without going to another page) - the new signup conversion rate increased by 23.03%
+  * Funnel improvements (user flow) for a web subscription service: it was getting majority of their traffic from specific landing pages - visitors who landed on those pages had to go to another page to sign up (which lead to a lot of drop-offs in between) - we tested a signup form on the initial landing pages (so the visitors can sign up without going to another page) - the new signup conversion rate increased by 23.03%

 * [Helped successfully launch a membership site](https://leavingworkbehind.com/membership-site-case-study/)

-* Created and promoted cotent: wrote expert articles on [A/B testing pitfalls](https://www.shopify.com/partners/blog/thinking-about-a-b-testing-for-your-client-read-this-first), [A/B testing strategy](), [Google Analytics](http://acquireconvert.com/shopify-analytics/) and [User research](https://lesschurn.io/saas-churn-university/getting-more-information).
-Did an A/B testing on Shopify [webinar](https://www.convert.com/academy/choose-b-testing-strategy-shopify-store/)
+* Created and promoted cotent: wrote expert articles on [A/B testing pitfalls](https://www.shopify.com/partners/blog/thinking-about-a-b-testing-for-your-client-read-this-first), [A/B testing strategy](), [Google Analytics](http://acquireconvert.com/shopify-analytics/) and [user research](https://lesschurn.io/saas-churn-university/getting-more-information).
+Did an A/B testing on Shopify[webinar](https://www.convert.com/academy/choose-b-testing-strategy-shopify-store/)

 * I've also done plenty of outbound marketing for my own services: prospecting, outreach, sales